Crawford County parents suing library system for moving LGBTQ+ books to adult section

 During Crawford County's January Quorum Court meeting, several people spoke for and against banning children's LGBTQ+ books in public libraries.

-"I do not want our children, grandchildren seeing these books," Julie Eversole said to 5NEWS during an interview at the January Quorum Court.
+"I do not want our children, grandchildren seeing these books," Julie Eversole said to 5NEWS during an interview at the January Quorum Court meeting.
 "I feel they are damaging psychologically, and I feel like our children are losing their innocence."

 "Some of these books are, they obviously have, you know, two moms or two dads," Rowlett said.
 "Some of these books have children with disabilities.
 Some of them are just about activism."
 Rowlett says out of all this, she is hoping "books go back where they should be" and says she would like to see members of the library board be replaced.